bioinfo-pf-curie/mpiSORT/README.md

 MPI_Info_set(finfo,"cb_buffer_size","536870912"); /* 512 MBytes or multiple of cb_block_size(Optional) */ <br />

 Writing are done with collective operation so you have to tell how many buffer nodes you have.

-After writing tell the programm to come back to parameters reading in the write2.c file from the line 2367 to 2373.
+Then after writing tell the programm to come back to parameters reading in the write2.c file from the line 2367 to 2373.

 MPI_Info_set(finfo,"striping_factor","128"); <br />
 MPI_Info_set(finfo,"striping_unit","2684354560"); <br />